bxxmzilla1/Reelzey-Test-mezz/DEPLOYMENT_SUMMARY.md

-# 🎉 ANDREIX PWA - Ready for Deployment!
+# 🎉 Reelzey PWA - Ready for Deployment!

 Your Progressive Web App has been successfully prepared for GitHub and Vercel deployment!